 (2) A person aggrieved by a relevant decision may apply to the State Administrative Tribunal for a review of the decision.

-[Regulation 6P inserted in Gazette 6 Jan 2012 p.
+[Regulation 6P inserted: Gazette 6 Jan 2012 p.
 11.]

 6Q.
 Offence to pretend to be holder of approval

 A person must not hold himself or herself out as being the holder of an approval unless the person holds an approval.